Checkmarks and a trophy indicating a completed checklist that increases quality

 Use heading tags

-Heading tags are little bits of HTML code that help search engines understand the structure of a page.
-If you use a content management system, implementation is extremely easy.
-All you have to do is tell it that you want a heading one, two or three.
+Heading tags are bits of HTML code that help search engines understand the structure of a page.
+If you use a content management system, implementation is typically straightforward.
+Headings should reflect the content hierarchy, not for styling.
+They should improve scannability, accessibility, and make it easier to interpret section topics and intent.

 Use bullets and numbers

-Bullets and numbered lists put the content into an easy-to-read format for easy consumption.
-Don’t just use them for the sake of using them, but consider your content before you call it done.
-Can it be easier to read?
+Bullets and numbered lists help break the content into an easy-to-read format for easy consumption.
+They make complex information easier to digest quickly and highlight key points.
+Don’t use them for the sake of using them, though.
+Consider your content before you call it done.
+Ask whether the information could be clearer, more structured, or easier to understand in list form.

 Use alternative text tags

 When creating content, put as much thought into the title and description of the page as you do the content itself.
-The title and meta description are what shows up in the search results, so writing for marketing as well as ranking is very important.
-When all else fails, aim for humans instead of machines.
+These elements are often what show in the search results; writing for marketing, as well as relevance and context, is very important.
+Ultimately, they should be written for humans: clear, compelling, and aligned with search intent.

 Use keywords for humans and search

 Keywords may seem like just a search engine thing, but people use them, too.
-By adding keywords (or key words) into your headings, for example, you help people know what each section is about.
+By adding relevant keywords in your headings and content, for example, you help users quickly understand what a page or section is about.
+Keywords should be used naturally and intentionally so they support clarity and comprehension first.
+This will also help search engines interpret page relevance.

 Use alternative keywords